escher-trace/escher-trace.github.io/docs/GraphAttributes.md

 ## 4.5 Remove/Add Context Button
 Context Buttons provide an alternative method, besides right-clicking, for accessing the context menu of an Escher-Trace graph context menu for individual graph editing and [more].
-When visibile, clicking the context button will make the graph context menu appear.
+When visible, clicking the context button will make the graph context menu appear.
 These buttons can be useful on devices where right clicking is not possible.
 Below is a walkthrough of how to add/remove context buttons from Escher-Trace graphs.

 Click the toggle button next to **Context Button** to change the option.